Sex Crimes

 To avoid these damaging consequences, it is critical to arrange for powerful legal support from our Ithaca sex crime attorney.
 At The Law Office of Charles H. Kee, our founding attorney, Charles H. Kee, served in the sex crimes unit in Manhattan and has successfully defended people accused of the most serious sex crimes.

-Types of Sex Crime Categorizations in the State of New York
+Sex Crime Classifications in New York

 Engaging in any kind of sexual misconduct is considered to be a terrible crime in the state of New York and is accordingly treated with great seriousness.